Henry B. Eyring: LDS Church service

 Among other callings in the LDS Church, Eyring has served as a regional representative, bishop and member of the Sunday School General Board.
 Eyring served as an early-morning seminary teacher early in his time as a professor at Stanford University, and as bishop of the Stanford singles ward later on.

 Eyring served as president of Ricks College from 1971 to 1977, as a counselor to Presiding Bishop Robert D. Hales from 1985 to 1992, and as a member of the First Quorum of the Seventy, from 1992 to 1995.

 Following the death of church president Howard W. Hunter, Eyring was sustained as a member of the church's Quorum of the Twelve Apostles on April 1, 1995 and ordained an apostle later that week.

-Eyring was sustained as second counselor in the church's First Presidency on October 6, 2007, filling the vacancy left by the death of James E. Faust, on August 10, 2007.
-When the First Presidency was reorganized following the death of Gordon B. Hinckley, Eyring was called and set apart as the first counselor on February 3, 2008.
+Eyring was sustained as second counselor in the church's First Presidency on October 6, 2007, filling the vacancy left by the August 10, 2007, death of James E. Faust.
+When the First Presidency was reorganized following the death of Gordon B. Hinckley, Eyring was called as the first counselor on February 3, 2008.
 The new First Presidency, with Monson as president, was announced on February 4, 2008.

+Following Monson's death, Eyring was announced on January 16, 2018, as second counselor to Nelson, with Dallin H. Oaks as first counselor.
+After Nelson's death, Eyring was set apart as first counselor to Oaks in the First Presidency on October 14, 2025, with D. Todd Christofferson serving as second counselor.

+Following the death of Jeffrey R. Holland on December 27, 2025, Eyring became the most senior apostle behind church president Oaks and became president of the Quorum of the Twelve Apostles, with Dieter F. Uchtdorf being set apart as the quorum's acting president on January 8, 2026.

 As a member of the First Presidency, Eyring has dedicated the San Salvador El Salvador, Gilbert Arizona, Payson Utah, Indianapolis Indiana, and Philadelphia Pennsylvania Temples where he had also presided at the groundbreaking in 2011 as well as rededicating the Buenos Aires Argentina and Mexico City Mexico Temples.

 In 2014, after a meeting with Pope Francis, Eyring spoke at Humanum, "an International Interreligious Colloquium on The Complementarity of Man and Woman," held in Vatican City.
 It was the first time that a pope and a top LDS general authority ever met.